bbourassa/cs326-final-zeta/docs/final.md

 - *PUT: /api/items/:cal/:item*
   - This call locates an item based on its calendar id and its item id and edits it based on the new information provided.
 - *DELTE: /api/items/:cal/:item*
   - This call removes an item by locating it based on its calendar id and item id and deleting it.

+#### API Endpoints Associated with Authentication:
+- *GET: /user*
+  - This call checks that a user is logged in, and if so, puts the user's username in the response.
+- *POST: /login*
+  - This call submits the values in the login form for authentication.
+If authentication is successful, the user will be routed to their personal calendar.
+If not, the form will be cleared for another attempt.
+- *POST: /logout*
+  - This call logs the user out by removing them from the current session.
+- *POST: /signup*
+  - This call submits the values in the account sign up form, creating a new user.
+Upon creation, the user is routed to the login form.

 ### Database
 ---

-Our database was create with Postges.
+Our database was created with Postges.

 #### Users table
 | Column| Data Type| Description|